Skewness and Kurtosis in Statistics (shape of distributions)

 kurtosis

-Measures of kurtosis
+Measures of Kurtosis

 The measure of kurtosis is defined as the ratio of fourth central moment to the square of the second central moment.